Hank Mobley: 1956–1970: Blue Note years

 During this period of his career, he performed with bop and hard bop musicians including Grant Green, Freddie Hubbard, Sonny Clark, Wynton Kelly and Philly Joe Jones, and formed a particularly productive partnership with trumpeter Lee Morgan, having appeared on each other's albums and Johnny Griffin's A Blowin' Session.
 Mobley was briefly a member of the Miles Davis band in 1961, during the period when Davis was searching for a tenor saxophone player to permanently replace John Coltrane.
 Mobley is heard on the album Someday My Prince Will Come (on two tracks, playing alongside Coltrane), and the live recordings In Person: Live at the Blackhawk and At Carnegie Hall.
 JazzTimes noted that around the time he played with Davis, Mobley "retooled his sound" from a lighter to a harder-edged tone.

 In 1961, Mobley recorded two of his own albums, Workout and Another Workout, although Another Workout was not released until 1985.
 Both featured a rhythm section of Wynton Kelly, Paul Chambers, and Philly Joe Jones, all of whom were in Davis's bands during the late 1950s.
-The delay of the latter album's release was later called "incomprehensible" by producer Michael Cuscuna and "astonishing" according to Bob Blumenthal.
+Producer Michael Cuscuna called the delay of the latter album's release "incomprehensible" and "astonishing", according to writer Bob Blumenthal.
 The personnel on Workout included guitarist Grant Green, Wynton Kelly, Paul Chambers, and Philly Joe Jones, while Another Workout featured the same personnel, excluding Green.
 Mobley rehearsed extensively before his 1960s Blue Note recordings, typically twice during the week preceding a Saturday studio session, with Blue Note paying for the rehearsals and recordings.
 Alfred Lion, co-producer of the label, would frequently direct the band's tempo or critique studio takes until he was pleased with them.

-Mobley recorded No Room for Squares in 1964, with DownBeat remarking that on the album Mobley "conveyed quiet authority," and followed a year later with A Caddy for Daddy.
-Mobley, Lee Morgan, and soul jazz pianist Harold Mabern recorded another mid-60s album, Dippin', in one day.
+Mobley recorded No Room for Squares in 1964, featuring trumpeters Donald Byrd and Lee Morgan, with DownBeat remarking that on the album Mobley "conveyed quiet authority", and followed a year later with A Caddy for Daddy.
+Mobley, Lee Morgan, and soul jazz pianist Harold Mabern recorded another mid-1960s album, Dippin', in one day.
 According to Samuel Chell, No Room for Squares was "the first session on which [Mobley] would begin to sacrifice lyric inspiration and subtlety of phrasing to a harder sound and stiffer rhythmic approach."

-In 1964, Mobley was again imprisoned for possession of narcotics.
-While in prison Mobley wrote songs that were later recorded for the album A Slice of the Top.
+In 1964, while serving a prison sentence for narcotics possession, Mobley wrote songs that were later recorded for the album A Slice of the Top.
 The album was recorded in 1966 but was not released until 1979.
 The popularity of Mobley's albums decreased during the mid-1960s, though he continued to record regularly this period.
-Three critically acclaimed albums recorded during the mid- to late-60s include A Caddy for Daddy, Hi Voltage, and The Flip.
-Apart from his album Reach Out!, also recorded in the late 60s, Mobley avoided progressive jazz and the electric sound popular with jazz musicians during this period.
+Three critically acclaimed albums recorded during the mid- to late-1960s include A Caddy for Daddy, Hi Voltage, and The Flip.
+Apart from his album Reach Out!, also recorded in the late 1960s, Mobley avoided progressive jazz and the electric sound popular with jazz musicians during this period.